gemini-cli-extensions/datacommons/README.md

 This is a Gemini CLI extension that allows you to query public datasets from [Data Commons](https://datacommons.org/) using natural language, and to ground AI responses from any any other tools in authoritative data, to reduce hallucinations.

 This page provides basic instructions for installing and running the extension.
-For more information on Data Commons MCP support, please see the [Data Commons documentation](https://docs.datacommons.org/mcp).
+For more information on Data Commons MCP support, see the [Data Commons documentation](https://docs.datacommons.org/mcp).

 ## Prerequisites